Gamani Corea: Family

-He was the son of Dr. C.V.S.Corea and Freda Corea, sister of Sir John Kotelawala, Prime Minister of Ceylon.
-Dr. Gamani Corea's grandfathers were the famous freedom fighter from Chilaw Victor Corea, who was a member of the Legislative Council of Ceylon, and John Kotelawala Snr.
-Vijaya Corea was his half-brother and Siva Obeyesekere was his stepsister.
+He was the son of C.V.S.
+Corea and Freda Corea, sister of Sir John Kotelawala, Prime Minister of Ceylon.
+Gamani Corea's grandfathers were the freedom fighter from Chilaw Victor Corea, who was a member of the Legislative Council of Ceylon, and John Kotelawala Snr.
+Vijaya Corea was his half-brother and Siva Obeyesekere his stepsister.

 Education

 Gamani Corea was educated at the Royal College, Colombo, after which he started his higher education at the University of Ceylon in 1944, before going to study at Corpus Christi College, Cambridge, and Nuffield College, Oxford, from 1945 to 1952.
 There he obtained two BAs and MAs from both the University of Oxford and the University of Cambridge, and afterward a DPhil from Oxford.

-He has also received a Doctor (Honoris Causa) from the University of Nice; a DLitt (Hon) from the University of Colombo; and a DSc (Honoris Causa) from the University of Sri Jayewardenepura.
+He also received a doctorate (Honoris Causa) from the University of Nice; a DLitt (Hon) from the University of Colombo; and a DSc (Honoris Causa) from the University of Sri Jayewardenepura.